flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/ilcp.md

         Currently PFD/ND XFR is not available in the FBW A32NX for Microsoft Flight Simulator.

 - ND
     - The outer knob adjusts the brightness of both the weather radar image and the EGPWS terrain display.
 The inner knob adjusts the  brightness of the ND symbols.
-The ND is turned of if this knob is turned all the way counterclockwise.
+The ND is turned off if this knob is turned all the way counterclockwise.

 ### PFD/ND XFR Pushbutton